READ LESS

 What are the possible side effects of KEYTRUDA?

-KEYTRUDA can have some serious side effects.
+KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These side effects can sometimes become life-threatening and can lead to death.
-These side effects may happen any time during treatment or even after treatment has ended.
-More than one side effect can be experienced at the same time.
+These side effects may happen anytime during treatment or even after your treatment has ended.
+You may experience more than one side effect at the same time.
+Getting medical treatment right away may help keep these problems from becoming more serious.

 Call or see your doctor right away if you develop any of the following symptoms: